My Self-Drive Faroe Islands Itinerary

 The Faroe Islands are an archipelago of 18 islands.
 Tunnels connect all but eight of the islands.
 You can visit the other seven islands by helicopter or ferry.

-The ferries mainly operate in the summer, so this is another reason to visit then.
-Many of the towns you will see have minimal services and much of what is there will only be open in the summer.
+The ferries operate more frequently in the summer, which is another reason to visit then.
+Many of the towns you will see have minimal services, and much of what is there will only be open in the summer.

 How to Get to the Faroe Islands